 ISO/IEC Guide 53, Conformity assessment – Guidance on the use of an organization's quality management system in product certification

-This procedure often refers to OD 025, Guidelines on the management of assessment and surveillance programs for the assessment of manufacturer’s quality system, in accordance with the IECEx Scheme.
+This IECEx OD 313-3 often refers to IECEx OD 025, Guidelines on the management of assessment and surveillance programs for the assessment of manufacturer’s quality system, in accordance with the IECEx Scheme.

-Although this Scheme relates to Service Facilities, many of the elements of OD 025 are applicable, as such this Document is applicable at a number of steps in this procedure.
+Although this Scheme relates to Service Facilities, many of the elements of IECEx OD 025 are applicable, as such this Operational Document is applicable at a number of steps in this procedure.

+Operational Document IECEx OD 313-3 –

+IECEx Certified Service Facilities Scheme – Part 3: Ex installation and initial inspection

-Assessment and Certification of Service Facilities providing Ex installation and initial inspection service – Procedures
+Assessment and Certification of Ex Service Facilities providing Ex installation and initial inspection service – Procedures to be followed by ExCBs

-Section 1 – Procedures for the issuing of an IECE Service Facilities Certificate
+Section 1 – Procedures for the issuing of an IECEx Service Facilities Certificate

 This Section is to be applied by ExCBs when processing new applications for an IECEx Service Facility Certificate.

-These steps are in line with the requirements of ISO/IEC 17065, general requirements for bodies operating product certification systems, in addition to the requirements as laid down in the IECEx Scheme Rules, IECEx 03-3.
+These steps are in line with the requirements of ISO/IEC 17065, Conformity assessment – Requirements for bodies certifying products, processes and services, in addition to the requirements as laid down in the IECEx Scheme Rules, IECEx 03-3.

 This Section also refers to Annex A for the criteria concerning the use of Quality Management System (QMS) assessment and audit results obtained prior to the application for an IECEx Service Facilities Certificate of Conformity.